openresty/lua-nginx-module/README.markdown

 print
 -----

 **syntax:** *print(...)*

 **context:** *init_by_lua&#42;, init_worker_by_lua&#42;, set_by_lua&#42;, rewrite_by_lua&#42;, access_by_lua&#42;, content_by_lua&#42;, header_filter_by_lua&#42;, body_filter_by_lua&#42;, log_by_lua&#42;, ngx.timer.&#42;, balancer_by_lua&#42;, ssl_certificate_by_lua&#42;, ssl_session_fetch_by_lua&#42;, ssl_session_store_by_lua&#42;*

-Writes argument values into the nginx `error.log` file with the `ngx.NOTICE` log level.
+Writes argument values into the Nginx `error.log` file with the `ngx.NOTICE` log level.

 It is equivalent to